-- Complete physical examination - Immunity to measles, mumps, and rubella as indicated by documentation of 2 doses of live vaccine or positive titers, even if born before 1957 - Varicella (chicken pox) having had the disease, a positive titer or documentation of 2 doses of Varivax vaccine (one month apart) if the titer was negative - Hepatitis B immunization series of three and an antibody titer - Tetanus/diphtheria/pertussis (Tdap) booster in the last ten years - Primary series of three doses of polio immunizations - 2 Step Mantoux PPD skin test (within the last 2 months) or two yearly consecutive negative PPD tests. - QuantiFERON®-TB Gold In-Tube test (QFT-GIT) or T-SPOT® (T-Spot) are acceptable CDCapproved alternatives - o If PPD conversion has been documented or a person has a positive QFT-GIT or T-spot, a chest x-ray or a statement from the treating physician regarding evaluation for INH therapy is required - Seasonal influenza vaccine and additional vaccines for high-risk categories (i.e., H1N1 vaccine).
+- Complete physical examination - Immunity to measles, mumps, and rubella as indicated by documentation of 2 doses of live vaccine or positive titers, even if born before 1957 - Varicella (chicken pox) having had the disease, a positive titer or documentation of 2 doses of Varivax vaccine (one month apart) if the titer was negative - Hepatitis B immunization series of three and an antibody titer - Tetanus/diphtheria/pertussis (Tdap) booster in the last ten years - Primary series of three doses of polio immunizations - 2 Step Mantoux PPD skin test (within the last 2 months) or two yearly consecutive negative PPD tests. - O QuantiFERON®-TB Gold In-Tube test (QFT-GIT) or T-SPOT® (T-Spot) are acceptable CDC-approved alternatives - o If PPD conversion has been documented or a person has a positive QFT-GIT or T-spot, a chest x-ray or a statement from the treating physician regarding evaluation for INH therapy is required - COVID vaccine - Seasonal influenza vaccine and additional vaccines for high-risk categories (i.e. (including, but not limited to), H1N1 vaccine, COVID-19 vaccination, meningococcal vaccination, HPV vaccination). - o Failure to be vaccinated with those listed above in parentheses in addition to the definitively required vaccinations may result in prolongation of the clinical year as some clinical sites require some, or all, of the vaccines.
+The program recommends being vaccinated for all conditions listed above in parentheses, in addition to the required vaccinations, and is not responsible for any delay in graduation due to inability to locate clinical placements (or having to reschedule/change placements due to a student's vaccination status).
+It is also possible that a student may not be able to complete the program if they refuse to be vaccinated for optional vaccines (those listed in parentheses) if they, at some point, become mandatory by clinical sites/preceptors.